 R-value measures how well certain building insulation materials, such as foam insulation, can resist heat.
 The higher the R-value, the greater the performance of the insulation.
 Keep in mind that if insulation is compressed, the R-value will decrease.

 Insulation Types and Forms

-Blown-in or loose fill insulation is usually made of fiberglass or cellulose (recycled paper fibre).
+Blown-in or loose fill insulation is usually made of fibreglass or cellulose (recycled paper fibre).
 It’s blown or sprayed into place with a machine and is ideal for use in hard-to-reach areas, such as attics.
 It can also be used to fill wall cavities or to top up existing insulation.

 If installing blown-in insulation yourself, you can rent a blowing machine from a Home Depot Tool Rental Centre.

-Batts are pre-cut sections of fiberglass or rock wool insulation that are designed for easy handling and use between framing, such as studs and joists.
+Batts are pre-cut sections of fibreglass or rock wool insulation that are designed for easy handling and use between framing, such as studs and joists.
 They can be used in floors, walls, attics and ceilings.

 Foam board insulation, or rigid panels of insulation, can be used to insulate almost any part of your home, from the roof to the foundation.
 Polystyrene and polyurethane are the most common materials used in making foam board.
 Foam board insulation sheathing reduces heat conduction through structural elements like wood and steel studs.